KingsburyLab/pyEQL/pyEQL/docs/source/contributing.rst

 To contribute bug fixes, documentation enhancements, or new code, please fork pyEQL and send us a pull request.
 It's not as hard as it sounds!

-Hacking pyEQL in Four Easy Steps:
+Hacking pyEQL in Five Easy Steps:
 ---------------------------------

 1. Clone the repository::